cap-js/docs/java/outbox.md

 ## Handling Outbox Errors { #handling-outbox-errors }

 The outbox by default retries publishing a message, if an error occurs during processing, until the message has reached the maximum number of attempts.
-This behaviour makes applications resilient against unavailability of external systems, which are usually targeted during outbox message processing.
+This behavior makes applications resilient against unavailability of external systems, which is a typical use case for outbox message processing.

-However there might also be situations in which it is not reasonable to retry publishing a message.
+However, there might also be situations in which it is not reasonable to retry publishing a message.
-For example, in case the processed message causes a semantic error - typically a 400 Bad request - on the external system.
+For example, when the processed message causes a semantic error - typically due to a 400 Bad request - on the external system.
 Outbox messages causing such errors should be removed from the outbox message table before reaching the maximum number of retry attempts and instead application-specific counter-measures should be taken to correct the semantic error or ignore the message altogether.

-A simple try-catch block around the message processing allows to handle errors:
+A simple try-catch block around the message processing can be used to handle errors:
-- If an error should cause a retry, the original exception should be (re)thrown (default behaviour).
+- If an error should cause a retry, the original exception should be (re)thrown (default behavior).
 - If an error should not cause a retry, the exception should be suppressed and additional steps can be performed.

 ```java